-The four factors for the Executive Director to consider in determining that the settlement is appropriate are: whether the settlement amount exceeds the amount likely to be collected within a reasonable time period, the debtor's ability to satisfy the full debt or a greater amount of the debt within a reasonable time, the extent that the debt includes interest accrued, and the severity and nature of the violations for which the penalties were assessed.
-(Regulation 18318(a)(4)(A)-(D).)
+The four factors for the Executive Director to consider in determining that the settlement is appropriate are whether the settlement amount exceeds the amount likely to be collected within a reasonable time period, the debtor's ability to satisfy the full debt or a greater amount of the debt within a reasonable time, the extent that the debt includes interest accrued, and the severity and nature of the violations for which the penalties were assessed.
+(Proposed Regulation 18318(a)(4)(A)-(D).)

-So that the Commission is apprised of settlement agreements and the agreements are in accordance with the above requirements, subdivision (b) requires the Executive Director to report a settlement agreement to the Commission after its execution and include a brief description of the factors that justified the settlement.
+So that the Commission is apprised of settlement agreements and the agreements are in accordance with the above requirements, subdivision (b) requires the settlement agreement to include a brief description of the factors that justified the settlement and that the Executive Director report a settlement agreement to the Commission after its execution.
+This allows the Commission to provide input and guidance on the process for future settlement agreement considerations while enabling the Executive Director to obtain collection payments in a cost-effective and timely manner.